JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 Here is an example from Contrail data model:
 ![](https://github.com/JSpaceTeam/JSpaceTeam.github.io/raw/master/images/js-yang-model/vnc.png)

-###4. <a name="section4"></a>Representing Contrail Graph Data Model using YANG
+###4. <a name="section4"></a>Representing  Graph Data Model using YANG

-We have defined a common yang module for CSP micro services.
-This is defined [here](https://github.com/Juniper-CSP/csp-yang-data-model/blob/master/common/src/main/yang/csp-common.yang).
+In order to leverage the Contrail Config Node infrastructure we need to be able to capture the Contrail graph data model semantics inside the YANG models to be defined for CSP micro services.
+In order to facilitate this, we have defined a common yang module for CSP micro services.
+This common module is defined [here](https://github.com/Juniper-CSP/csp-yang-data-model/blob/master/common/src/main/yang/csp-common.yang).
 This module needs to be imported by all CSP service yang modules.
 It defines the following:

 - a YANG extension named `csp:vertex` that can be used to annotate a data node in a service's data model as forming the vertex of a graph.
 - a YANG extension named `csp:has-edge` that can be used to annotate a data node as having a *containment* relation from its parent data node.